nicklalone/CIST_2500/10_TvZvP/day1.md

 ## <a id="terms"></a> Terms for the Chapter

-* **Independent Random Samples**: Samples selected from two populations in such a way that the elements making up one sample are chosen indepdently of the elements making up the other sample.
+* **Independent Random Samples**: Samples selected from two populations in such a way that the elements making up one sample are chosen independently of the elements making up the other sample.

 * **Matched Samples**: Samples in which each data value of one sample is matched with a corresponding data value of the other sample.